soveng/soveng.github.io/faq.md

 ### What is the cost of living in Madeira?

-If you are invited to come after you’re selected into SEC-01, you need to take care of a personal budget for 2 months, including flight tickets, rent for accommodation, spending money for daily expenses such as breakfast, lunch and dinner.
+If you are invited to come after you’re selected, you need to take care of a personal budget for 2 months, including flight tickets, rent for accommodation, spending money for daily expenses such as breakfast, lunch and dinner.
 Pocket money for the weekend outings is also not a bad idea, since you’ll be able to explore beautiful Madeira once you’re there.

 A so-called ballpark figure is hard to calculate in general, as Madeira might be cheaper for participants who come from the US or north-west Europe.
 If you come